sabinlungudotcpp/groupProjectSEM/Use Case Example.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 4 Produce a report of the population of people, people living in cities, and people not living in cities in each region

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR advisor* I want *to produce a report on the salary of employees of a given role* so that *I can support financial reporting of the organisation.*
+As a *researcher*, I want a report of the population of people, people living in cities, and people not living in cities in each region so that the organisation is more informed about the data of the population.

 ### Scope